|Near West Side;

 In the 1950s more African American families began settling into these projects especially by the late 1950s and early 1960s when the construction of the Dan Ryan Expressway, Circle Interchange and University of Illinois Chicago campus razed many homes of Near West Side residents.

 By the 1960s the Jane Addams homes became an all-African American project as the last of the Jewish and Italian whites moved out.
-The projects were soon taken over by the Vice Lords street gang in the 1960s as many were migrating from the North Lawndale neighborhood then eventually the Black Gangster Disciples (Supreme Gangsters) would move into the projects that had a serious rivalry with Vice Lords.
+The projects were soon taken over by the Vice Lords street gang in the 1960s as many were migrating from the North Lawndale neighborhood then eventually the Black Gangster Disciples (Supreme Gangsters) would move into the projects in 1968 that had a serious rivalry with Vice Lords.

 The 1970s saw harder times in these projects as drugs and gangs became an escalating problem, also the CHA was not able to upkeep these buildings as much as they used to leaving the buildings to begin deterioration.

 By the 1980s the Jane Addams projects were known to have high crime as Vice Lords and Black Gangsters (New Breeds) continued to wage war upon each other through these buildings and by the 1990s the wars became more intense especially now that there were Conservative Vice Lords fighting Traveling Vice Lords too.

 By the 1990s the buildings were in a state of deterioration and the high crime in the area could not be ignored, in 2002 the city made a decision to tear down these project buildings but the tearing down was halted for the building at 1322-24 West Taylor Street and the vacant building was left to stand until now it is being renovated to became a public housing museum that will open in 2018.